pouchdb/pouchdb/docs/api.md

 {% include anchor.html title="Events" hash="events"%}

-PouchDB is an [event emiter](http://nodejs.org/api/events.html#events_class_events_eventemitter) and will emit a `'created'` event when a database is created.
-A `'destroy'` event is emited when a database is destroyed.
+PouchDB is an [event emitter][event emitter] and will emit a `'created'` event when a database is created.
+A `'destroy'` event is emitted when a database is destroyed.

 {% highlight js %}
 PouchDB.on('created', function (dbName) {